garrettkinman/garrettkinman/README.md

 ### What I'm currently working on
 <!-- talk about current projects, studies, goals -->
 * MSc in electrical engineering
-* Low-cost water level sensors for Arctic IoT
+* RL-based packet scheduling for low-cost water level sensors for Arctic IoT
-* Genetic algorithm-based optimizer for neural networks
+* Genetic algorithm-based optimizer for neural networks using Flux.jl
+* Embedded Nim using Ratel

 ### Where I'm headed next
 <!-- talk about upcoming job, grad school, projects, studies, long-term... -->